 Risk mitigation in software development: Conclusions

-In general, proper risk management helps you concentrate on working on your product.
+In general, proper risk management in software engineering helps you concentrate on working on your product.
 With proper risk management, more resources are focused on creating better functionality and higher quality products instead of overcoming the consequences of risks.